Making a will and other related matters

 Making a Will is one of the most fundamental aspects of estate planning, yet many people do not appreciate its importance.
-At McDade Roberts we have a dedicated Wills and Probate department who are experienced at taking the stress out of these important matter.
+At McDade Roberts we have experience in many aspects of estate planning, and can advise people in the Preston area on strategies to help minimise the tax bill.

 It is an essential means of ensuring that your assets are distributed in accordance with your wishes.
 You will thus be assured that you have made proper provision for all those you feel should benefit.
 And you choose the executors and trustees who will carry out your wishes.